Terms of Business for BALENS LIMITED

 Cancellation of Insurances and Provision of Credit

 You should make any request for the cancellation of a policy or credit arrangement in writing and any relevant certificate of insurance must be returned to us.
 You are entitled to cancel the insurance policy within 14 days from the day after the day of conclusion of the contract (30 days for Income Protection policies).
 You will be charged for reasonable costs incurred in relation to the cover and services provided.
 Cancellation by you in other circumstances may result in enhanced, short-period charges as determined by us and/or the product provider.
 Credit arrangements can be cancelled within 14 days from the day after the day of conclusion of the contract.
 Cancellation of a credit contract at any other time may result in you being charged interest and the insurance policy being cancelled.
 Any refunds of less than £3 will be donated to charity, if you require more information concerning this please contact us.
 You should also be aware that, in certain circumstances according to the terms of the policy, Insurers may be entitled to cancel your policy and allow a proportionate return of premium.
-This does not apply to short term policies of less than one month’s duration such as commercial risks, also many of our specialist Malpractice and Professional Indemnity policies do not have a return of premium available.
+This does not apply to short term policies of less than one month’s duration such as commercial risks, also many of our specialist Malpractice and Professional Liability policies do not have a return of premium available.
 If you allow your insurance policy to lapse we may not be able to reinstate the policy incorporating previous terms, conditions or at the same costing.

 Ending our Relationship